What to expect on exam results day

-Whether you’re hoping to go on to sixth form, college, or university, results day is a mixture of excitement, anticipation, and stress – but it’s important to keep a clear head, so here’s what to expect on the day.
+Whether you’re hoping to go on to sixth form, college, or university, results day is a mixture of excitement, anticipation, and stress.
+But it’s important to keep a clear head, so here’s what to expect on the exam results day.

 Prepare for the day ahead

 As boring as a good night’s sleep and proper breakfast sounds – making sure you get them, is really important when it comes to results day.
-Having a clear head and full tummy, means you’ll be ready to face whatever you see when you open that envelope.
+Have a clear head and full tummy so you’ll be ready to face whatever you see when you open that envelope.

-Before you set off to get your results, make sure you’ve got your phone (and that it’s fully charged) so you can tell people how you’ve got on.
+When you set off to get your results, take your phone so you can tell people how you’ve got on.
 You might also find it handy to have a pen, some paper and a few tissues.

 How will I get my results?

-You’ll need to collect your GCSE results from school or college in person, or you can arrange to have them posted to you if you’re going to be away.
-If you’d prefer to nominate someone else to collect your results, you’ll have to organise this with your school beforehand.
+You can to collect your GCSE results from school or college in person, or you can arrange to have them posted to you if you’re going to be away.
+If you prefer to nominate someone else to collect your results, you’ll have to organise this with your school beforehand.

 With A-levels you can find out if you’ve been accepted by your first-choice university by logging into UCAS Track.
 But although UCAS Track will tell you if you’ve been accepted, it won’t tell you what grades you got.
 In some cases, the university might confirm your place even if you didn’t quite get the conditional results you needed, so you’ll still have to collect them in person.

 Finding out your GCSE or A-level grades is a very personal moment.
 You might not want to share your initial reaction with everyone around you – and that’s ok.